jackmillerNEU/MillerAIFinalProject/README.md

 #### E, Arrow Keys:
 This enables the editor, a gray tile which can be moved with the arrow keys.

+#### S and F
+If the editor is on, pressing S over a tile will set the start and pressing F will set the finish.

 #### Q, W, A:
 If the editor is on, pressing these keys will change the type of cell selected by the editor.